Christmassy Decor That’s OK To Display All Year Round!

 When twelfth night approaches, it’s time to start thinking about taking down the Christmas decorations – or is it?

 But if you think your house looks bare without them and you are missing a bit of shimmer and sparkle, don’t worry; like the proverbial puppy, some decorations are not just for Christmas!
-So here’s a round up of those decorative finishing touches you can leave on display and get away with:
+So here’s a round up of those finishing touches you can leave on display and get away with:

-Tealight houses & Candles
+Tealight Houses & Candles